FREQUENTLY ASKED QUESTIONS

 How long is the play season?

-WESA's regular play season is general from the end of April to mid July.
+WESA's regular play season is generally from the end of April to mid-July.

 How many games does a team play over the season?

-In 2023, WESA provides 20 games to every team in each division against teams in their division.
-In years past, dependent on field permits and field availability, WESA also has provided 2 additional games in the Ice Breaker Tournament the weekend before Opening Day when the regular season starts.
-These games do not count towards regular season team standings and is just an extra fun day of play to get teams warmed up to regular season play.
+In 2024, WESA aims to provide 20 games to every team in each division against teams in their division.
+In years past, dependent on field permits and field availability, WESA also has provided 2 additional games in the Spring Ice Breaker Sunday which takes place the weekend before Opening Day when the regular season starts.
+The Ice Breaker games do not count towards regular season team standings and is just an extra fun day of play to get teams warmed up to regular season play.
 After the regular season all teams compete in the WESA Cup Tournament, an end-of-season two-day weekend tournament (usually mid-July).
 In the WESA Cup, teams can play up to 7 to 9 games over the tournament.

 Does WESA organize softball in the Fall?

-In past years WESA has offered Fall Ball which runs August to September, but due to field availability and weather conditions, WESA has stopped organizing it.
+In past years WESA has offered Fall Ball which runs August to September, but due to field availability, weather conditions, and the scope of time and resources required to coordinate what is essentially another mini-season of ball play, WESA has stopped organizing this.

-What methods of payment does WESA accept for membership fees?
+What methods of payment does WESA except for membership fees?

 Are there different skill levels in WESA?

-Yes, WESA facilitates two skill levels of play: Tier 1 Division, which is idea for people who have never played slo-pitch softball before, those who had played when they were younger but hadn’t played for years, or players who have a more inconsistent skill set who are looking to improve their game play.
-The Tier 2 Division is idea for players who have played softball for years and have a more consistent knowledge and level of play.
+Yes, WESA facilitates two skill levels of play: Tier 1 Division, which is idea for people who have never played slo-pitch softball before, those who had played when they were younger but hadn’t played for years, or players who have a more inconsistent skill set who are looking to improve their game play; and the Tier 2 Division which is ideal for players who have played softball for years and have a more consistent knowledge and level of play.

 Can I sign up with a friend?